 Standard Rigor SMP Bundle A2.F-LE.A.2 Construct linear and exponential functions, including arithmetic and geometric sequences, given a graph, a description of a relationship, or two input-output pairs (include reading these from a table).
-(A1 and A2) Procedural Modeling & Data Analysis A2.F-LE.A.4 For exponential models, express as a logarithm the solution to $ab^{ct} = d$ where $ab c$, and d are numbers and the base a is 2, 10, or e , evaluate the logarithm using technology.
+(A1 and A2) Procedural Modeling & Data Analysis A2.F-LE.A.4 For exponential models, express as a logarithm the solution to a $b^{ct} = d$ where a , c , and d are numbers and the base b is 2, 10, or e , evaluate the logarithm using technology.
 Conceptual Procedural Application Problem Solving Communicating Reasoning Modeling & Data Analysis